nghialele/sortifyr/README.md

   An overview of your history.
   It will show any track that you listened to or was played in a jam that you were a part of.

-  A track is only counted as played after you listened to it for at least 20 seconds, however due to the internal workings of the application it can be up to 40 seconds before a track is considered played.
+  Sortifyr will track all the data is needs in the background however it can not access any past data.

-  In the settings page you can upload all your historic Spotify data.
+  In the settings page you can find instructions how you can upload all your historic Spotify data.

+  It's highly recommended to do so.

   ![Track history](./screenshots/track_history.png)
 </details>